Overview

 - justOS firmware version B2.1.0 or newer

-- All devices must be on the same VLAN and within the same IP scheme
+- All devices on the same VLAN and within the same IP scheme

 For network setup guidance, see Multicast Switching for Single VLAN Implementations.